minoTour/minoTour_archive/README.md

 The most complex method is to configure your own server.
 Full details for this are provided in the accompanying PDF document.
 To download these files ensure that you have GIT configured on your target server.
 Create a directory and type: git clone https://github.com/minoTour/minoTour.git

 A development version will be made available shortly which will provide additional features that are in development and may break existing areas of the site.
-Bug fixes for the current version will be provided via GIT.
+Bug fixes for the current version will be provided via the master branch.
+Users are advised that the development branch is exactly that - in development - and should be treated with extreme caution!

+This work is supported by the BBSRC.